parashar-lonewolf/ClimaChange_Claims/README.md

 3. if you select "Cancel" at WINDOW 1, you remove that sentence from tagging criterias.
 4. if you select "Exit" the prgram ends and only writes till last completely tagged article
-5. If you select save, it will save all current progress of dataset annotations, and once you exit and restart, the annotation will continue from the last annotation point.
+5. If you select save, it will save all current progress of dataset annotations in the [Save](./Save) folder as Progress_Manager.txt(saved here as Progress_Manager_ank/ian.txt), and once you exit and restart, the annotation will continue from the last annotation point.
 6. In case, you made a mistake in the annotation, the current version addresses the issue as: